-If a practitioner becomes aware of a dream while in it (usually accompanied by a clear realization that it is, ”just a dream”), then the phase is experienced from that moment forward.
+If a practitioner becomes aware of a dream while in it (usually accompanied by a clear realization that it is, ”just a dream”), then a controlled dream is experienced from that moment forward.

 The technique-related peculiarities rest in the fact that specific actions are not required to produce immediate, concrete results.
 All technique-related elements are performed outside of when consciousness while dreaming occurs.
 This is because it is impossible to take some action if you are not conscious and do not realize that you are dreaming.
 All efforts are directed at making that very realization somehow occur.

 The timeframe for achieving conscious dreaming is very difficult to estimate due to the nature of required actions.
 Intensity and intention definitely exert heavy influence.
-A practitioner may become conscious in a dream when first lapsing into sleep, regardless of when it occurs.
+A practitioner may control dreams when first lapsing into sleep, regardless of when it occurs.
 Or, with regular attempts, this could happen in two weeks to a month.
-Nevertheless, these techniques promise a much higher likelihood of success than direct methods, and can be compared with indirect techniques – inferior to the latter only in terms of the speed at which results are achieved and the amount of effort required.
-While indirect techniques yield maximum results in light of a full night’s rest, the amount of time spent in bed is not a significant factor to achieving dream consciousness.
-Therefore, this technique is sure to guarantee entry into the phase, especially if difficulty has been encountered while practicing other techniques.

-It is possible to simultaneously practice several techniques for becoming conscious in a dream since every technique is directly compatible and complementary to another.
+So, let’s start to learn how to control your dreams!
+It is possible to simultaneously practice several techniques for getting control on dreams since every technique is directly compatible and complementary to another.

 There is a well known and widespread of fallacy that supposes that dreams do not occur for some people.
 Everyone dreams, but not everyone remembers their dreams.
 Even those who actively dream remember only a small fraction of these nightly excursions.
 Hence, one should not think that it is impossible for someone who does not remember dreams to become conscious in one.
 Such a person should simply try to use the techniques.

-At the same time, there is a direct correlation between the number of dreams remembered and the probability of becoming conscious while dreaming.
+At the same time, there is a direct correlation between the number of dreams remembered and the probability of controlling dreams.
 That is why developing the ability to remember dreams is crucial.
-In essence, the ability to achieve dream consciousness rests with the conscious mind, which is very much interconnected with memory-related processes.
+In essence, the ability to achieve dream control rests with the conscious mind, which is very much interconnected with memory-related processes.

 Consciousness is naturally inherent in dreams, but it lacks rapid, operative memory.
 Dreamers may know who they are, their names, how to walk, and how to talk, but may not know how surrounding events are related, or the nature of their significance.

-By increasing the frequency of remembered dreams, short-term dream memory becomes more developed, which enables more realistic dream experiences followed by a higher probability of dream consciousness.
+By increasing the frequency of remembered dreams, short-term dream memory becomes more developed, which enables more realistic dream experiences followed by a higher probability of controlling dreams.

 There are three techniques dedicated to increasing the number of remembered dreams.